Ted Lasso “All Apologies” Spoilers Ahead

 Little girls are mysterious, silly, and powerful and teenage girls are mysterious, dark, and dangerous.
-And women are so complex, it’s a beautiful thing.
-“All Apologies” explores female complexities remarkably by showing just how important it is for men and women to be one the same page when it comes to understanding universal human languages.
+And women are so complex it’s a beautiful thing.
+“All Apologies” explores female complexities remarkably by showing just how important it is for men and women to be on the same page to understand universal human languages.

 And as mentioned multiple times, the universal language this show continuously touches on is kindness.
 Kindness and love.
-And when women are belittled by men, it’s up to other women to see them as they truly are, but ultimately it’s up to other men as well.
+And when men belittle women, it’s up to other women to see them as they truly are, but ultimately it’s up to other men as well.

 The men on Ted Lasso understand this notion beautifully, and the respect they have for women continues to be one of the most admirable details that adds to the series’ magic.
 It touches on the detail that choosing to understand why people do things, whether a good reason or not is the very key to ensuring that people find ways to become the best versions of themselves.
 In choosing to understand that this universal language could work to breakthrough even the darkest corridors of a person helps in creating the safe spaces for people evolve.